danielsiwiec/danielsiwiec/README.md

 ## 💻 I'm currently working on...

-## 🌱 I’m currently learning...

-Studying for the AWS ML Speciality Certification.
+- Studying for the AWS ML Speciality Certification

 ## 🤔 I’m looking for help with...